Samplix-ApS/Downstream_bioinformatics_tools/docker_install/README.md

 ```

-# Useful docker commands
+# <a name="docker_cmds"></a> Useful docker commands

-Display all containers, both running and stopped
+Display all containers, both running and stopped:
 ```
 docker ps -a
 ```

-Displays all local docker images
+Displays all local docker images:
 ```
 docker images
 ```

-To access bash of currently running container
+To access bash of currently running container:
 ```
 docker exec -it [Container id\] bash
 ```

-To remove all stopped containers
+To remove all stopped containers:
 ```
 docker container prune
 ```

-To remove all images and containers from the server
+To remove all images and containers from the server:
 ```
 docker system prune -a
 ```

-To stop a running container
+To stop a running container:
 ```
 docker stop [container id]
 ```

-To delete a docker image
+To delete a docker image:
 ```
 docker rmi [image id]
 ```

+# <a name="help_"></a> Troubleshooting
+Contact bioinformatics@samplix.com

+# <a name="authors_"></a> Authors
+Qammar Abbas